captionpoint/captionpoint-plays/HOLMES-POIROT.md

 ## ADVOCATE (V.O.)

-Madame Berenger, you told the police that on the night in question,
+Madame Berenger, you told the police that on the night of the murder,

 ---

-two Russians tied you up with rope and stabbed your husband Arnold Berenger to death.
+two Russians tied you up with rope and stabbed your husband to death.

 ---

-Please tell the court, is this the truth?
+Please tell the court, is this true?

 ---